 Trade and non-trade amounts due from a joint venture are unsecured, non-interest bearing and repayable on demand.
-The loans to joint venture are unsecured, repayable on demand and bear an interest at 4.35% (2016: 4.35%) per annum.
+The loans to joint venture are unsecured, repayable on demand and bear an interest at 4.35% per annum as at 31 December 2017.
 All amounts due from a joint venture are to be settled in cash.